 Consider enlisting support from friends and family.
 Ask them to help with cooking and cleaning so you can prioritise rest.
 Even if you don't sleep during those times it ensures you have more physical and mental energy to explore and implement strategies for sleep.

 Feeling triggered by something is often the result of trauma.
-Certain events or situations can cause you to suddenly become overwhelmed, and respond in a way that is out of your control.
+Certain events, emotions or situations can cause you to suddenly become overwhelmed, and respond in a way that is out of your control.
 This can effect your wellbeing, your ability to socialise, your parenting, your relationship with your partner, and the ways in which you cope with stress.
 Triggers could originate from trauma from a miscarriage, losing a baby or giving birth, in response to past or present abusive relationships, physical injuries or childhood issues.
 Often, triggers can surface as you interact with your partner or children.
-They can also happen randomly, in response to memories, sounds, smells or phrases, or even hospital visits.
+They can also happen randomly, in response to memories, emotions, sounds, smells or phrases, or even hospital visits.
 They can compel you to act in ways that you don't like or can't control.
 Involuntary responses like this are best worked through with the help of a counsellor or other professional.
 Having support from those close to you is also key.

 What you can do now to cope: